 Cybersecurity threats present a growing and dynamic challenge for businesses of all sizes.
-Unfortunately, they are commonplace occurrences as Forbes notes that 60% of the organizations surveyed had been breached in the last two years and 31% had been breached more than once.
+Unfortunately, they are commonplace occurrences.
+As CyberArk notes, 93% of organizations had two or more identity-related breaches in the past year.
 Threats organizations face may range from headline-grabbing data breaches to malware, downtime, and the loss of operational efficiency.
 In this blog, we'll discuss four ways to help improve an organization's cybersecurity posture.

 Implementing cybersecurity practices often presents distinct resource and organizational challenges.
-These challenges grow at a pace with the changing size and complexity of the business.
-The following steps may help companies to improve their cybersecurity practices and achieve a new level of security readiness.
+These challenges grow with the business's changing size and complexity.
+The following steps may help companies improve their cybersecurity practices and achieve a new level of security readiness.

 Though it tends to be the least popular, providing knowledge-based information/training isn't just an item to check on an annual list.

-Periodic training of all employees on cybersecurity threats and practices is an essential step to security readiness, and this step may require the establishment and dissemination of a baseline level of cybersecurity knowledge within your organization.
-Training content that is relevant and up to date can only take employees so far.
+Periodic training of all employees on cybersecurity threats and practices is an essential step to security readiness.
+This step may require establishing and disseminating a baseline level of cybersecurity knowledge within your organization.
+Relevant and up-to-date training content can only take employees so far.

 Testing all employees with "phishing" emails from IT/Security: